 The majority of the Company's credit risk arises from corporate and government bond holdings.
 This credit risk is reported within the market risk component of the SCR.
-In addition to this, at 31 December 2018, the counterparty default risk component of the SCR amounted to £310 million before diversification and tax.
+In addition to this, at 31 December 2020, the counterparty default risk component of the SCR amounted to £295 million before diversification and tax.

-The main change in credit risk profile during 2018 is:
+The main changes in credit risk profile during 2020 are: